-FTL: Faster Than Light iPad game review
+FTL: Faster Then Light full review

 Some say that video games have got easier since the 1980s.
 But they are only half-right.